What people are saying

 What Can You Do With Asterisk?

 Asterisk makes it easy to build communications applications.
-It started out as the core of an office phone system (PBX) and today powers hundreds of thousands of phone systems around the world.
-But phone systems are just the beginning.
-Today, Asterisk powers many communications applications including automatic call distributor, conference bridge, voicemail, unified messaging and more.
+It started out as the core of an office phone system (PBX), and today it powers hundreds of thousands of phone systems around the world- but phone systems are just the beginning.
+Asterisk currently powers many communications applications including automatic call distributor, conference bridge, voicemail, unified messaging and more.

 Asterisk is an application development framework.
 To build applications with Asterisk you should have basic understand of Linux/Unix system administration, be familiar with the fundamentals of VoIP and/or legacy telephony, and be comfortable with the basics of script programming.